wavesplatform/Waves/docs/modular1.md

    In addition to state a history is to be stored as well(to send it to another peer for a reconstruction of a state, at
       least).
-Please note, history could be in a different form than the blockchain, for example, a blocktree could be explicitly stored, or just uncles of blocks as Ethereum does.
+Please note, history could be in a different form than the blockchain, for example, a blocktree could be explicitly stored, or blockchain with addition of block uncles as Ethereum does.
 I'm not going to provide History interface code here, but you can [find it online](https://github.com/ConsensusResearch/Scorex-Lagonaki/blob/master/scorex-basics/src/main/scala/scorex/transaction/History.scala).

 So a transactional module contains references to concrete implementations of state and history, and few functions able to: